 Dan Lehman is a part of LCHFH because he likes what LCHFH stands for.
-He is a self-employed builder and has building experience so he enjoys being apart of the builds.
-He finds the families, annual auction, construction and volunteering interesting.
+He is a self-employed builder and has building experience so he enjoys being a part of local builds.
+He finds LCHFH’s families, annual auction, construction and volunteering interesting.

 Carol Miller has served on the LCHFH board for four years, and she has many years of experience in renting and remodeling homes.
 She enjoys reaching out to people who are experiencing tough times in their lives.
 She finds it exciting to see how the community gets involved and helps in so many ways during the auction and the builds.
 She has been “a local girl” for most of her adult life, and she is “proud of all our county is!”

 Tammy Weldon joined the LCHFH Board because she wants to help people in need.
 She has already served by painting one of our houses.
 Tammy works at Parkview LaGrange hospital as the Radiology manager.
 She lives with her husband Greg and daughter Megan.